DarkLordDudeALT/shittymcCustomfeatures/README.md

 100% dicontinued!

-Yeah, I don't like this, and I will never touch it again.
+I don't like this, and I will never touch it again.

 If you do want to use it: